Examining Avios Points Value

 Atlantis The Palm can also be booked through the likes of booking.com and for the same night would cost £404 as seen below.

 Based on the above, the saving of £404 by using 76,350 Avios points would equate to an Avios points value of 0.5p, which is better than redeeming for the Harry Potter experience however still not great.

 Avios Points Value – Base Case

 British Airways have introduced the option to part pay for your flight using Avios points.
-This offers a value of Avios points between 0.55p and 1p.
-I’ve run a quick example for a £83 flight from London Gatwick to Edinburgh and below are the part pay with Avios options I was given.
+This attributes a value to Avios points between 0.55p and 1p.
+I’ve run a quick example for an £83 flight from London Gatwick to Edinburgh and below are the part-pay-with-Avios options I was given.

 These equate to the following Avios points values: